ringo/ringojs.org/site/tutorial/sqlstore.md

 <div class="knowmore">

- If you want to connect to a MySQL database, for example, you have to adapt the "jdbc:..." string and the driver name to fit your setup; depending on the database, additional paramters like "username" and "password" might also be needed.
+ If you want to connect to a MySQL / Postgres database, for example, you have to adapt the `"jdbc:..."` string and the driver name to fit your setup; depending on the database, additional paramters like "username" and "password" might also be needed.
+Don't forget to put the JDBC driver JARs into Ringo's classpath.

- FIXME howto install jdbc mysql jar and which "driver" line to put there. http://dev.mysql.com/downloads/connector/j/

 </div>